dienodiba/dienodiba.github.io/_journey/2023tochigi.md

 ---

-Excited to be part of the magnetotelluric field survey in Tochigi, Japan, for my supervisor's project—an amazing blend of hands-on research and stunning scenery.
+Excited to be part of the magnetotelluric field survey in Tochigi, Japan, for my supervisor's project.
+It was an amazing blend of hands-on research and stunning scenery.

 <img src="/images/journey/2023_tochigi/tochigi-1.jpg" style="width:100%; box-shadow: 0px 0px 0px darkgray; border-radius: 0px;">